in-toto/specification/in-toto-spec.md

 The specification uses semantics described in [ITE-2](https://github.com/in-toto/ITE/blob/master/ITE/2/README.adoc) and [ITE-3](https://github.com/in-toto/ITE/blob/master/ITE/3/README.adoc) for bootstrapping trust for in-toto layouts and their public keys.
+The same mechanisms are used to associate link metadata files with each artifact being verified.

 ### 1.7 Terminology